 Accounting is a business studies option within the Leaving Certificate programme.
 It covers aspects of business and social life which are not dealt with in any other subject in that programme.
 It is concerned with the preparation, recording, extraction, presentation and analysis of financial information for the purpose of making economic decisions.
 The course also involves a Management Accounting section where the student will learn how to analyse business costs and how to prepare budgets.

 This business subject teaches the skills and knowledge needed to understand how business works.
-Accountancy has the highest percentage of A grades among the Leaving Cert business subjects and one of the highest among all Leaving Cert subjects.
+Accountancy has the highest percentage of A grades among the Leaving Certificate business subjects and one of the highest among all Leaving Certificate subjects.
 The syllabus will help you

 - To contribute to a balanced and appropriate general education, leading to the personal and social development of each student together with a fostering of the concept of accountability